MKetzalli/Recipes-Finder/README.md

 ```
 $ git clone https://github.com/mariano-guzrod/Recipes-Finder.git
 $ cd ../path/to/the/file
-$ npm install
-$ npm start
+$ open index.html
 ```
 ## Team
 ***
 We are team 18
+* María Ketzalli González Acevedo
 * Mariano Guzmán Rodríguez
-* María Ketzalli González Acevedo
 ## FAQs
 ***
 A list of frequently asked questions
-1. **how to obtain a random recipe?**
+1. **How to get a random recipe?**
 To get a random recipe, click on the _"surprise me"_ button in the upper right corner of the home page.
 2. **How to search for a recipe based on any ingredient?**
-To search for recipes related to an ingredient you need to be located on the HOME page and there you will find a search box, enter there your ingredient and click on the search button, then you will be shown multiple options.
+To search for recipes related to an ingredient you need to be located in the HOME page and there you will find a search box, input your ingredient and click on the search button, multiple options will be shown.
 3. **How to display recipe details?**
-To display the details of the ingredients, measurements and procedure just click on the image of the recipe, this will be enough to display it.
+To display the details of a recipe, the ingredients, measures and preparation just click on the image of the recipe.